What a Beautiful Name

 "What a Beautiful Name" is a song by Australian praise and worship group Hillsong Worship.
 Written by bandmates Brooke Ligertwood and Ben Fielding, the song refers to the promise of salvation through Jesus Christ as represented by His Holy Name.
 The "genre-smashing single" contributed to Hillsong being named Billboards Top Christian Artist of 2017.
-"What a Beautiful Name" won two Dove Awards for Song of the Year and Worship Song of the Year in 2017.
+"What a Beautiful Name" won the Dove Award for Song of the Year and the Dove Award for Worship Song of the Year in 2017.
 It won the 2018 Grammy Award for Best Contemporary Christian Music Performance/Song.
 "What a Beautiful Name" was released on 6 January 2017, as the lead single from their 25th live album, Let There Be Light (2016).